alyssamichelle/egghead-store/README.md

 Now on click, we see in our console log the product id being passed to the cartService and logging out!
 We are so close to populating our cart!!!

+## Animating Cart Count Update

+1. import goods to allow animations into app.module.ts

+  `BrowserAnimationsModule`

+2. import these things into the comp we will be adding the animation to:

+`import { trigger, state, style, animate, transition } from '@angular/animations';`

+3. Define the animation trigger

 # TODO: Flesh out cart view
 # TODO: Update app to angular 6 (make course start in lesson 6)